logzio/logz-docs/_source/user-guide/kibana-mapping/mapping.md

 Therefore, to change the mapping of any field to a `date` field, contact **[Logz.io Support team](mailto:help@logz.io)** before sending the fields.

-#### How to identify when a field is not mapped in Kibana
+#### How to identify when a field is not mapped

-If you are trying to filter by a field but the field doesn't appear in the dropdown list, this is a good indication that the field is not mapped in Kibana.
+If you are trying to filter by a field but the field doesn't appear in the dropdown list, this is a good indication that the field is not mapped in OpenSearch Dashboards.

-Kibana's capabilities are most powerful for mapped fields. <br>
+OpenSearch's capabilities are most powerful for mapped fields. <br>
-Fields that aren't mapped in Kibana can be searched and queried.
+Fields that aren't mapped can be searched and queried.
 But they will not appear in filters and do not support 1-click visualizations.

 | Action | Mapped field | Unmapped field |